Never Miss A Post!

 - 1 32oz box of low sodium chicken broth

 - 2-3 cups cooked chicken, shredded (use breast and thighs for best flavor)

 - 3 TBS shortening

-- In a metal skillet on medium heat, melt butter and add onions, cooking until translucent and fragrant.
+- In a metal soup pot over medium heat, melt 1 TBS of butter and add the onions, cooking until translucent and fragrant.

-- Meanwhile, mix together the dry ingredients (flour, baking soda, and salt) for the dumplings in a separate bowl.
+- While the soup base is simmering, mix together the dry ingredients - flour, baking soda, and salt -in a mixing bowl.

 - With floured hands, form dough into small balls and place them on wax paper.
 You should have about 28 dumplings.

-- When your broth is the desired thickness, bring the mixture to a low boil and gently drop the dumplings in by hand, one at a time.
+- Bring the soup base to a low boil and, working quickly, drop the dumplings in by hand, one at a time.
 Do not stir or bump the dumplings at this point, as they may fall apart by too much handling.